Education Laws and Regulations

 9. provide a safety and health orientation specific to the site for all employee-students; and

-10. provide sufficient supervisory visit time between the student, employer and the school's cooperative education coordinator or appropriate vocational technical teacher.
-Supervision shall be coordinated to allow for the joint participation by all parties including the vocational technical teacher.
-The school's cooperative education coordinator or vocational technical teacher shall conduct regular supervisory activities at the work site to see that the agreement is being followed and to update the student's competency attainment file.
+10. provide sufficient supervisory visit time between the student, employer and the school's cooperative education coordinator or appropriate career technical teacher.
+Supervision shall be coordinated to allow for the joint participation by all parties including the career technical teacher.
+The school's cooperative education coordinator or career technical education teacher shall conduct regular supervisory activities at the work site to see that the agreement is being followed and to update the student's competency attainment file.

 (8) Expenditures